Postgraduate Certificate in Education / Professional Graduate Certificate in Education

 Whether you choose 'Physics with Science' or 'Physics with Maths', remember that 'with' denotes a subsidiary subject.
 Your teaching specialism will be physics.

 A PGCE course is a mixture of training based at a Higher Education Institution (HEI) and at least 24 weeks teaching in schools, usually carried out as two placements in different schools.
-For a list of institutions offering PGCEs, search the GTTR website.
+For a list of institutions offering PGCEs, search the UCAS Teacher Training website.
 PGCE courses can also be called a Postgraduate Diploma in Education (PGDipED).

-The course usually lasts for one year and is full-time, although several ITT providers offer ‘flexible’ courses that last up to 3 years.
+The course usually lasts for one year and is full-time, although some ITT providers offer more flexible courses.

 There are actually two different PGCE qualifications, Postgraduate Certificate in Education and Professional Graduate Certificate in Education, both leading to Qualified Teacher Status.
 However the former includes more academic work and would give you credits towards a Master’s degree should you chose to study further in the future.